-- To date, the initial operation of the groundwater remedy has experienced intermittent power outages.
+- To date, operation of the groundwater remedy has experienced intermittent power outages.
 The outages have ranged in duration.
 The contributing factors, include but are not limited to, TCS operations load shedding (i.e., power to remedy was shut off by TCS due to gas operational reasons) and/or functionality of electrical components.
 On July 29, 2022, PG&E informed the agencies that the use of portable generators is being evaluated to provide power to the remedy while the permanent power supply issue is vetted.
-On August 29, 2022, PG&E connected the portable generators to electrical nodes 2 (along C14 access road to the floodplain), 3 (at the MW-20 Bench), and 4 (in the floodplain) to provide temporary power for the IRZ wells. - On June 24, 2022, the produced water transfer pump (PMP-645) and the Clean-in-Place reagent pump (PMP-644) inside the Well Maintenance Room of the CAB were turned on individually and sound measurements were collected at an approximate 1 meter from each of the pumps.
+On August 29, 2022, PG&E connected the portable generators to electrical nodes 2 (along C14 access road to the floodplain), 3 (at the MW-20 Bench), and 4 (in the floodplain) to provide temporary power for the IRZ wells.
+As of September 30, 2022, the portable generators continue to supply temporary power to the IRZ wells. - On June 24, 2022, the produced water transfer pump (PMP-645) and the Clean-in-Place reagent pump (PMP-644) inside the Well Maintenance Room of the CAB were turned on individually and sound measurements were collected at an approximate 1 meter from each of the pumps.
 The Leq measurements were 88 dBA above the threshold of 80 dBA for PMP-645, and 80 dBA above the threshold of 77 dBA for PMP-644.
 Sound levels were also measured at the MW-20 Bench fence, in front of the CAB with the Well Maintenance Room door closed while the pumps are turned on.
 The Leq measured at the fence was about 57.7-58 dBA.
 The Remedy O&M Contractor was informed of the sound levels and asked by the Project Noise Engineer to evaluate options to reduce the sound from the pumps.
-In the meantime, when these pumps are operating again, additional sound level measurements will be collected for compliance evaluation.
+As of September 30, 2022, these pumps are planned to be operating again in early October, and additional sound level measurements will be collected for compliance evaluation.